In addition to your keywords, documents must:

 The essentials of food labelling for restaurants, takeaways, etc, including some commonly misdescribed examples.

-3. Labelling of prepacked foods: general - Business Companion - In-depth Guide
+5. Labelling of prepacked-for-direct-sale foods - Business Companion - In-depth Guide

-6. Labelling of non-prepacked foods - Business Companion - In-depth Guide
+6. Labelling of non-prepacked foods - In-depth Guide

 This guidance relates to food that is loose and food that is packaged at the request of the consumer.
 This is collectively referred to as non-prepacked food.

-7. Labelling of fish - Business Companion - In-depth Guide
+7. Labelling of prepacked foods: product name - Business Companion - In-depth Guide

-8. Labelling of bread, cakes and similar products - Business Companion - In-depth Guide
+8. Retail sale of pet food - Business Companion - In-depth Guide

 LOAD MORE RESULTS